JHMeusener/osm2xodr/README.md

 The requirements are osmread, numpy, PIL and pyproj

-If a topographymap is used it should be in the int32 format and the max/min latitudes/longitudes of the map should match the points in the osm-file.
+If a topographymap is used it should be in 16bit integer format and the max/min latitudes/longitudes of the map should match the points in the osm-file.